Squall Leonhart: Portrayal

 Squall's older and more androgynous persona from Kingdom Hearts was based on rejected sketches from Final Fantasy VIII.

 Squall is unvoiced in Final Fantasy VIII, which does not use voice acting.
 In Kingdom Hearts, Squall is known as Leon and is voiced by David Boreanaz in the English version of the game and Hideo Ishikawa in the Japanese version.
 Squall returns in Kingdom Hearts II, where he is voiced in the English version by Doug Erholtz.
 Erholtz stated that he had a "fun journey" voicing Leon and that it was a "really fun role to play".

 For the Kingdom Hearts series, Nomura decided to use Squall as a mentor character to newcomer Sora.
 Event planner Jun Akiyama persuaded Nomura to change Squall's name to Leon in order to make his introduction more surprising to the players, as he is first mentioned in a letter from Mickey Mouse.
 The last name Leonhart was removed for unspecified reasons.
 Some parts of his design were changed to reference Rinoa's, most noticeably the wings in his jacket in order to signify that something happened between the two in the past.
 However, the real reason for the two being split was because Nomura had problems writing Rinoa out of all Final Fantasy VIII characters.
 Leon's design was revised to be more effeminate using the original sketches from Final Fantasy VIII that only appeared in the game's logo.
 Although polygons were used alongside other returning Final Fantasy characters, Leon could not return in Kingdom Hearts III, which bothered many of the staff members.
+Kotaku commented that voice actor David Boreanaz made "stilted and odd" and, among other Kingdom Hearts actors, he was overshadowed by Billy Zane's portrayal of Ansem.
+In contrast, GamesRadar praised Boreanaz.

 In the Final Fantasy fighting game, Erholtz said that Squall came across as an easy character to understand, but felt he was not very emotive.
 This stoic personality led to Erholtz claiming that Squall is fighting an inner darkness as shown by his facial expressions.
 Erholtz found the game to be fun to do due to all the people he worked with.
+GameRant believes David Boreanaz was chosen for Squall's role due to voicing a similar brooding anti-hero, Angel, in Buffy the Vampire Slayer, with Doug Erholtz providing a nearly identical performance in following games.
+Hideo Ishikawa's performance as Squall was highlighted as popular despite him not being able to properly voice him in his original game, as said by fans in Animate Times.